 The Context Menu allows you to quickly perform the following basic operations:

-5. If you want to see all categories that are available in Store Manager, go to Сategories section on the left side and press button- 'Expand/Collapse Tree'- in the categories' toolbar, and your store category tree will be displayed.
+5. If you want to see all categories that are available in Store Manager, go to Categories section on the left side and press the [Expand/Collapse Tree] button in the categories' toolbar, and your store category tree will be displayed.

-6. To rebuild category tree after bulk operation such as import, for example, check the option from the top toolbar:
+6. To rebuild category tree after bulk operation, such as import, for example, choose the option from the context menu:

-7. You can Copy necessary categories with all products and subcategories with helping of the corresponding option from the categories section's menu.
+7. You can copy necessary categories with all products and subcategories with the corresponding option from the categories context menu.

-When you press the button to copy, the next form with two variants appears:
+When you press the button to copy, the next form appears:

-Please check the most suitable conditions (one of them or both) and press 'OK' button to launch the copy process.
+Please check the most suitable conditions (one of them or both) and press the [OK] button to launch the copy process.

-8. To Paste the copied category(ies) select from the top or context menu button.
+8. To paste the copied category(ies) select the corresponding button from the context menu.

-The following form will appear which allows you to choose the location for copied data.
+The following form will appear.
+It allows you to choose the location for copied data.

 In addition, clear the cache in System Configuration, in order to see the most recent changes made from the Admin area of your relevant Store.

-You can the number of products within each category makes visible in the categories tree.
+The number of products within each category could be visible in the categories tree.
 In order to do this, you should go to Tools - Preferences and choose Advanced section.

-Check the appropriate field - it will enable this option, but note, if you have a large store with a huge number of products it can affect the execution speed of Store Manager.
+Select the "Show number of products in category tree" field.
+This will enable the option, but note, if you have a large store with a huge number of products it can affect the execution speed of Store Manager.

-If you have among the custom queries in the same-named section of Store Manager the request linked to the categories:
+If you have the request linked to the categories among the custom queries in the same-named section of Store Manager:

-Then you can launch the appropriate SQL statement on the Categories page.
+Then you can launch the relevant SQL statement on the Categories page.
 Use the button in the top toolbar and choose the required SQL command from the drop-down list: